vvuk/gecko-dev/gfx/doc/Silk.md

 <img src="silkArchitecture.png" width="900px" height="630px" />

 #Hardware Vsync
-Hardware vsync events from (1), occur on a specific **VsyncDisplay** Object.
+Hardware vsync events from (1), occur on a specific **VsyncSource** Object.
-Each **VsyncDisplay** object has an associated UUID.
+Each **VsyncSource** object has an associated UUID.
 These UUIDs are generated during each runtime, with the exception of a single well-known "global display" ID.
-The **VsyncDisplay** object is responsible for enabling / disabling vsync on a per connected display basis.
+The **VsyncSource** object is responsible for enabling / disabling vsync on a per connected display basis.
-For example, if two monitors are connected, two **VsyncDisplay** should be created, each listening to vsync events for their respective displays.
+For example, if two monitors are connected, two **VsyncSource** should be created, each listening to vsync events for their respective displays.
 (NOTE: currently, no multi-monitor support exists on any platform, though all the functionality is in place for this to work properly.)
 The "global display" ID is the default display that each widget should listen to, unless it knows about a better display.
-Each platform will have to implement a specific **VsyncDisplay** object to hook and listen to vsync events.
+Each platform will have to implement a specific **VsyncSource** object to hook and listen to vsync events.

 OS X creates one *Hardware Vsync Thread* and uses DisplayLink to listen to vsync events.
 We do not currently support multiple displays, so we use one global **CVDisplayLinkRef** that works across all active displays.

 On Windows, we have to create a new platform *thread* that waits for DwmFlush(), which works across all active displays.
 Once the thread wakes up from DwmFlush(), the actual vsync timestamp is retrieved from DwmGetCompositionTimingInfo(), which is the timestamp that is actually passed into the compositor and refresh driver.

-On Firefox OS, the **VsyncDisplay** is implemented using **HwcComposer2D**.
+On Firefox OS, the **VsyncSource** is implemented using **HwcComposer2D**.

-When a vsync occurs on a **VsyncDisplay**, the *Hardware Vsync Thread* callback notifies all of its observers (generally Widgets) with the vsync's timestamp.
+When a vsync occurs on a **VsyncSource**, the *Hardware Vsync Thread* callback notifies all of its observers (generally Widgets) with the vsync's timestamp.

 The Widgets then notify all of their own observers, generally other Widgets, RefreshDrivers, or Compositors.

-A **VsyncSource** object manages **VsyncDisplays**, keeping a list of nsIDs to associated **VsyncDisplays**.  **VsyncDisplays** may be added or removed to the **VsyncSource** as they are added/removed from the system.
+A **VsyncManager** object manages **VsyncSources**, keeping a list of nsIDs to associated **VsyncSources**.  **VsyncSources** may be added or removed to the **VsyncManager** as they are added/removed from the system.

-The **VsyncSource** object is accessible from **gfxPlatform**, and is instantiated only on the parent process when **gfxPlatform** is created.
-The **VsyncSource** is destroyed when **gfxPlatform** is destroyed.
-There is only one **VsyncSource** object throughout the entire lifetime of Firefox.
+The **VsyncManager** object is accessible from **gfxPlatform**, and is instantiated only on the parent process when **gfxPlatform** is created.
+The **VsyncManager** is destroyed when **gfxPlatform** is destroyed.
+There is only one **VsyncManager** object throughout the entire lifetime of Firefox.

 # Compositor
 The **Compositor** is notified of a vsync event through a **CompositorVsyncObserver**.
 The **CompositorVsyncObserver** posts a task to the *Compositor Thread* to tell the **Compositor** to do its work, to ensure that the work does not happen on the *Vsync Thread*.